Horatio Storer: Anti-abortion activism and views

 Storer believed that "abortions were endangering what he saw as the ideal America: a society of white Protestants in which women adhered strictly to their proper 'duties' -- marriage and childbearing."
 He feared that the birthrates of recent immigrants, who were predominantly Catholic, would overwhelm the hegemony of white Protestants in New England for which he in part blamed married Protestant women for not producing enough children.
+Storer emphasized the different abortion rates of Catholic and Protestant women, "hoping to utilize the typical anti-Catholic sentiment of his Protestant women readers and induce them thereby to bear their children to do their part to prevent the population from becoming increasingly Catholic.
 He equated marriage without a focus on fertility as "nothing less than legalized prostitution".
 Storer's campaign to codify criminal prohibition of abortion employed "a cascade of alarming statistics that he 'claimed' showed an epidemic of abortions and its impact on native-born fertility."
 His statistical methods have been described as being "with poor data" and "rife with erroneous assumptions".
 As a result of Storer's efforts, the AMA petitioned the legislatures of the states and territories to strengthen their laws against elective abortions.
 By 1880, most states and territories had enacted such legislation.
 Although abortion continued, some women were dissuaded by the new laws and persuaded by physicians.